 ‘I chose UC because of their strong involvement in Physics and Astronomy, especially with the Mt.
 John observatory in Tekapo.
 UC caters to many areas of Physics and Mathematics so if you are also curious and want to explore more of the physical world then studying those subjects is a great place to start.

-‘I enjoy the friendly and supportive environment in my area of study,’ she says.
+‘I enjoyed the friendly and supportive environment in my area of study,’ she says.
 ‘I have a strong relationship with many of my lecturers and peers.
-There are many opportunities to be involved in extra-curricular learning activities.’
+There are many opportunities to be involved in extra-curricular learning activities.

-‘I am also a part of the Poetry society, Golden Key, Student volunteer army and have gained business experience from being part of Entre's 75K challenge in my first year,’ she adds.
+‘I was also a part of the Poetry society, Golden Key, Student volunteer army and have gained business experience from being part of Entre's 75K challenge in my first year,’ she adds.

 Toby has made the most of her studies as well, receiving a UC Mathematics and Statistics Scholarship for academic results and a number of exciting overseas experiences with the Aurora Scholarship in Astronomy.